-- Priority project processing - Deferral of development impact or permit fees, where possible - Flexibility in development standards, such as parking, setbacks, and landscaping requirements - Density and intensity bonuses - Support for infrastructure upgrades - Assist developers with securing additional financing.
+- Priority project processing - Deferral of development impact or permit fees, where possible - Flexibility in development standards, such as parking, setbacks, and landscaping requirements - Density and intensity bonuses

+- Support for infrastructure upgrades - Assist developers with securing additional financing.

 Financing: General Fund Time Frame: Annually reach out to developers to inform them of the available incentives and obtain feedback by January 2024 on the provided incentives, review annually and amend as needed.
-Implementation Responsibility: City of Firebaugh Quantitative Objectives: 10 extremely low-income units, 20 very low-income units, and income units to improve access to high-resource areas for lower households and reduce displacement risk resulting from overy through increased housing mobility opportunities.
+Implementation Responsibility: City of Firebaugh 10 extremely low-income units, 20 very low-income units, and 30 low- Quantitative Objectives: income units to improve access to high-resource areas for lower-income households and reduce displacement risk resulting from overpayment through increased housing mobility opportunities.
 Relevant Policies: Policy 1.6